at-boundary/antigen/README.md

 {
   "/api/v1/endpoint": {
     "fieldName": {
+      "fault_type": {
+        "caught_by_any_test": true,
-      "fault_type": [
+        "details": [
           {
             "test": "testMethodName",
-          "caught": true/false,
+            "caught": true,
             "error": "error message if caught"
           }
         ]
       }
     }
   }
+}
 ```

+**Key fields:**
+- `caught_by_any_test`: Aggregated boolean - `false` means this fault escaped detection by all tests
+- `details`: Individual test results showing which tests ran and whether each caught the fault

 **Key insight**: Antigen doesn't parse and format every fault.
-Instead, it tells Claude to read the JSON file directly, allowing Claude to analyze patterns and understand which assertions are missing.
+Instead, it tells Claude to:
+1. Read the JSON file directly using the Read tool
+2. Find entries where `"caught_by_any_test": false`
+3. Analyze the `details` array to see which tests failed
+4. Update tests to add missing assertions

+This allows Claude to recognize patterns and understand the context better than pre-formatted feedback.

 ## Setup and Installation